 Religion students are encouraged to integrate their academic studies with life outside the classroom.
 You will collaborate with the Chaplain’s Office on local volunteer work, charities, and community service.
 We provide opportunities to participate in campus religious organizations, clubs, and services for people of all faiths and backgrounds.
 Religion students often also receive honors recognition and scholarships, including grant funding, by organizations such as South Carolina Independent Colleges and Universities (SCICU).

 Mystical Arts of Tibet

-Converse religion students take a total of 11 religion courses including core curricula emphasizing the diversity of the world’s religious traditions and practices.
+Converse religion students study core curricula emphasizing the diversity of the world’s religious traditions and practices.
 Students also participate in research-oriented seminars in both their junior and senior years, culminating in an original scholarly project.
-Recent examples of student research have included:
+Some examples of student research have included:

 - The relationship between religion and food in the South

 - The ways Hindu deities are depicted in art

 - The way that religion is represented in popular media